What Do They Teach?

 Here is how one teacher approaches teaching her preschool class.

 Most preschools seem to adopt many of the elements found in Montessori education.
 Maria Montessori advocated following the child.
-So providing classrooms scaled to small people as well as plenty of objects and activities with which to pique those infant curiosities are things which are very common no matter what approach to preschool you encounter.
+So, providing classrooms scaled to small people as well as plenty of objects and activities with which to pique those infant curiosities is very common, no matter what approach you encounter in preschool.
 Many schools take a cafeteria approach to methodology.
-By that I mean that they make various elements from Montessori, Reggio Emila and Waldorf their own.
-Honestly, you would have to observe a class or two and ask some questions to see if this approach works for you and your child.
+By that, I mean that they make various elements from Montessori, Reggio Emila, and Waldorf their own.
+Honestly, you would have to observe a class or two and ask questions to see if this approach works for you and your child.

 Kindergarten through Grade 6

-Many schools offer foreign languages, music, and art to the core subjects.
+Many schools offer foreign languages, music, and art as the core subjects.
 Waldorf schools add movement or eurythmy as well.
 Waldorf teachers stay with their students for several grades.
-That provides for a special type of continuity which is a cherished feature of a Waldorf education.
+That provides a special continuity, a cherished feature of a Waldorf education.

 Another element you will come across is the use of Common Core Curriculum standards in some private lower schools.
-The thinking seems to be that those standards are being incorporated into college admission testing as well as into accreditation standards.
+The thinking seems to be that those standards are being incorporated into college admission testing and accreditation standards.
 Don't hesitate to ask questions about Common Core.
-If what you see and hear does not meet your requirements and your child's needs, then look elsewhere.
+If what you see and hear does not meet your requirements and your child's needs, look elsewhere.

-If you are looking at religious schools, bear in mind that they will devote a portion of their teaching day to religious studies.
-How much time is allocated and how intense those studies are, depends on the individual school.
-Religious schools come in a variety of strengths, as it were, from light to full-strength.
-You should be able to find a school that suits your purposes in just about any religion you care to think of.
+If you are looking at religious schools, remember that they will devote a portion of their teaching day to religious studies.
+How much time is allocated and how intense those studies are depends on the individual school.
+Religious schools come in a variety of strengths, as it were, from light to full strength.
+You should be able to find a school that suits your purposes in any religion you care to think of.

 Progressive schools do not teach to a test.
 They take the view that children need to explore subjects rather than merely consume facts.
 Critical thinking skills and project-based learning are part of this approach.

-Once again, as with the preschool and early childhood education, you will find a variety of approaches and methods in kindergarten through sixth grade.
+Once again, as with preschool and early childhood education, you will find a variety of approaches and methods in kindergarten through sixth grade.
 Keep an open mind as you explore the options in your area.
-You may just discover that an approach or teaching method which you were skeptical about indeed is the right one for your child.
-The elementary grades lay the foundation for the college preparatory years, so make sure you get it right.
+You may just discover that an approach or teaching method that you were skeptical about is indeed the right one for your child.
+The elementary grades lay the foundation for the college preparatory years, so ensure you get it right.
 Ask lots of questions.
-Move on when you do not get the answers which you are looking for.
+Move on when you do not get the answers that you are looking for.

 Middle School

-The teamwork and collaborative approaches that we saw in the early childhood settings expand into full-blown discussions and analysis of events, theories and so on.
+The teamwork and collaborative approaches that we saw in the early childhood settings expanded into full-blown discussions and analyses of events, theories, and so on.
 Critical thinking and time management skills are an integral part of the mix at this stage.

 Take time to observe how middle school teachers teach.
 Children are rather fragile in early adolescence.
 It takes an experienced, gifted teacher to handle all those hormones with sensitivity and aplomb.